Sign up for the “Lights Out Blindfolded 5K”

-Travis spent his early childhood in the foothills of the Appalachian Mountains, skiing its lakes with his parents on their boat, playing games with his friends, and dreaming of the day he’d play for the Corbin Redhounds.
+Travis spent his early childhood in the foothills of the Appalachian Mountains, dreaming of the day he’d play for the Corbin Redhounds.

-At 12 years old, Travis became sick with what was eventually diagnosed as Cavernous Sinus Thrombosis (CST).
+At 12 years old, Travis became sick with what was eventually diagnosed as Cavernous Sinus Thrombosis.
 It had settled and taken hold, masquerading for nine days as nothing more than a severe headache.
 After the surgery that saved his life, Travis lost his eyesight.

 After a year of adjusting to life in the dark, Travis joined the football team his eighth grade year as center.
 Together, they won their conference championship.
 Travis continued to play all four years of high school.
 His story made its way to New York and was featured on TODAY, Dateline, and other national media.